Sign Up

 Bipolar Disorder in Adults

-Bipolar disease is classified as bipolar I sustained mania with depressive episodes, or bipolar II, at least one major depressive episode with at least one hypomanic episode.
-Approximately one percent of the population has bipolar I disorder, one percent has bipolar II disorder, and 2.4 percent has a sub-threshold bipolar disease (Soreff, 2019).
+Approximately one percent of the population has bipolar I disorder, one percent has bipolar II disorder, and 2.4-4.7 percent has a sub-threshold bipolar disease (Soreff, 2022).
 Bipolar disorder is often misdiagnosed as unipolar depression.

-Clinical manifestations of mania include:
+Clinical manifestations of mania include the following(American Psychiatric Association, 2013):

 • At least one week of elevated, expansive, or irritable mood

-• During the mood disturbance, at least three of the following must be present or four if the mood is irritable
+• During the mood disturbance, at least three of the following must be present or four if the mood is irritable:

 • Reduced need for sleep